TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 We got a match!
 The **password** is : `rockinroll`

-We want to give us ownership of the id_rsa key by changing its **file permission**:
+We nee to give us ownership of the id_rsa key to be able to use it ourself.
+To change the **file permission**:

 ``` chmod 400 id_rsa
 ```

 ![6](./_attachment/THM_Brute-It_id_rsa-file-perm.png)
-We can see now that `id_rsa` is read-only and for a single user, me.
+We can check with `ls -la` that `id_rsa` is now read-only and owned by a single user, me.

 ## PORT 22 - SSH - OpenSSH 7.6p1

-Now, it is time to use everything we have gathered so far and connect to the target using **username** `john` on SSH:
+Now, it is time to use everything we have gathered so far and connect to the target using **username** `john` on the previously discovered SSH server:

 ``` ❯ ssh -i id_rsa john@bruteit.thm
 The authenticity of host 'bruteit.thm (10.10.150.236)' can't be established.